-Impairment test for inventories and property, plant and equipment
+• Impairment test for inventories and property, plant and equipment

 Refer to note 13 for the relevant disclosure for the impairment assessment made by the Company's management.
 A sensitivity analysis has been performed on the key assumption used by management in carrying its assessment.
-If the selling prices of units were 5% lower then an impairment of €14.947.611 would have been recognised on inventories and property, plant and equipment.
-If WACC increased from 12% to 13% then an impairment of €2.338.427 would have been recognised on inventories and property, plant and equipment.
-If Construction costs were 5% higher then an impairment of €5.340.097 would have been recognised on inventories and property, plant and equipment.
-If the sales velocity is extended by one year then no impairment should be recognised on inventories and property, plant and equipment.
+If the selling prices of units were 10% lower then no impairment would have been recognised on inventories and property, plant and equipment.
+If WACC increased from 12,65% to 13,65% then no impairment would have been recognised on inventories and property, plant and equipment.
+If construction costs were 10% higher then no impairment would have been recognised on inventories and property, plant and equipment.
+If construction costs were 10% higher then no impairment would have been recognised on inventories and property, plant and equipment.
+If the sales velocity is extended by one year then no impairment would have been recognised on inventories and property, plant and equipment.
+A combined decrease of 10% in selling prices of units and increase of construction costs by 10% with all other parameters remaining the same then an impairment of €17,65 million would have been recognized.